Bhagavad Gita: Chapter 16: Daivasura Sampad Vibhaga Yoga (24 verses)

-Chapter 17: Shraddhatraya Vibhagayoga (28 verses)
+Chapter 17: Shraddhatraya Vibhaga Yoga (28 verses)

 Translators title the chapter as Shraddhatraya-Vibhaga yoga, Religion by the Threefold Kinds of Faith, The Power of Faith, or The Yoga of the Threefold Faith.
-Krishna qualifies the three divisions of faith, thoughts, deeds, and even eating habits corresponding to the three modes (gunas).
+Krishna qualifies various aspects of human life, including faith, thoughts, deeds, and eating habits, in relation to the three gunas (modes): sattva (goodness), rajas (passion), and tamas (ignorance).
+Krishna explains how these modes influence different aspects of human behaviour and spirituality, and how one can align with the mode of goodness to advance on their spiritual journey.
+The final verse of the Chapter stresses that genuine faith (shraddha) is essential for spiritual growth.
+Actions without faith are meaningless, both in the material and spiritual realms, highlighting the significance of faith in one's spiritual journey.

-Chapter 18: Moksha Sanyasayoga (78 verses)
+Chapter 18: Moksha Sanyasa Yoga (78 verses)

 Translators title the chapter as Moksha–Sanyasa yoga, Religion by Deliverance and Renunciation, Freedom and Renunciation, or The Yoga of Liberation and Renunciation.
 In the final and longest chapter, the Gita offers a final summary of its teachings in the previous chapters.
+It gives a comprehensive overview of Bhagavad Gita's teachings, highlighting self-realization, duty, and surrender to Krishna to attain liberation and inner peace.
 It begins with the discussion of spiritual pursuits through sannyasa (renunciation, monastic life) and spiritual pursuits while living in the world as a householder.
-It re-emphasizes the karma-phala-tyaga teaching ("act while renouncing the fruits of your action").

-Chapters

-There are total 18 chapters and 700 verses in Geeta.
-These are:
+It teaches "karma-phala-tyaga" (renunciation of the fruits of actions), emphasizing the renunciation of attachment to the outcomes of actions and performing duties with selflessness and devotion.